SmartComment-Tool/Artifact/README.md

 # Artifacts

-This repository contains the artifacts for the paper "SmartComment: Detecting Code-Comment Inconsistencies in Smart Contracts by Combining LLM and Program Analysis".
+This repository contains the artifacts for the paper "Detecting Code-Comment Inconsistencies in Smart Contracts by Combining LLM and Program Analysis".

 It includes the source code of SmartComment, datasets collected for analysis and experiment, and the results of the experiments.